chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

     end
   end

 * The ``K`` parameter is a fluid consistency index.
-It represents the fluid viscosity is it were Newtonian.
+It represents the fluid viscosity if it were Newtonian.

 * The ``n`` parameter is the flow behavior index. low  It sets the slope in the log-log :math:`\eta = f(\dot{\gamma})` graph.